edertone/TurboCommons/TurboCommons-TS/extras/publishToNpm/README- To publish turbocommons-ts.txt

 10 - Upload the new zip versions to turbocommons website for direct download

 11 - Upload the new generated docs to the turbocommons website
+	- review that links to docs still work